 Instructions

-- Sift together flour, baking powder, ground cinnamon, ground cloves, ground nutmeg
+- Sift together flour, baking powder, ground cinnamon, ground cloves, ground nutmeg.
+Then fold flour into the batter one cup at a time.

-- Grease baking pans with cooking spray, then line the bottom of the pan with parchment paper
+- Preheat the oven to 300°F and grease the baking pans with cooking spray or rub with butter, then line the bottom of the pan with parchment paper.

-- Place cake on the middle rack in the oven and bake for 75 to 90 minutes or until a toothpick inserted into the black cake comes out smooth
+- Divide the batter equally among the baking pans.
+Wrap the bottom of the baking pan with aluminum foil and place cake on the middle rack in the oven.
+Bake for 75 to 90 minutes or until a toothpick inserted into the black cake comes out smooth.

-- Allow cake to cool completely, then remove from baking pans
+- Cover the cake with a kitchen towel and let cool.
+Allow cake to cool completely, then remove from baking pans

 - Store cake in a covered container.
 Depending on how long you keep the cake for, you may add more rum once or twice a week so that it doesn't dry out